kubeflow/community/security/self-assessment.md

 ![spark-operator](images/spark-operator.png)

-- Spark Operator controller: controller that watches for events of SparkApplication CRDs and acts on the watch events, a submission runner that runs Spark submit for submissions received from the controller, a Spark pod monitor that watches for Spark pods and sends pod status updates to the controller.
+- Spark Operator controller: A controller that watches for events of SparkApplication CRDs and acts on the watch events.
+It includes a submission runner that runs Spark submit for submissions received from the controller, and a Spark pod monitor that watches for Spark pods and sends pod status updates to the controller.

 - Spark Mutating Webhook: a Mutating Admission Webhook that handles customizations for Spark driver and executor Pods based on the annotations on the Pods added by the controller.